 There are no direct economic effects expected from modifications to the framework procedure.
 However, if modifications increase the ease with which regulations can be implemented as needed, long-term economic benefits will increase as a consequence of increases in biological benefits.
-Since Alternatives 2 and 3 offer the greater management flexibility and therefore are expected to offer the greater long-term economic benefits than Alternative 1 (No Action) with Alternative 3 offering the greatest efficiency and effectiveness of management change and therefore largest expected long-term economic benefits.
+Since Alternative 2 and Alternative 3 (Including Preferred Option 1) offer greater management flexibility and therefore are expected to offer greater long-term economic benefits than Alternative 1 (No Action) with Alternative 3 (including Preferred Option 1) offering the greatest efficiency and effectiveness of management change and therefore largest expected longterm economic benefits.